-Below are the Examination Conventions which we expect will apply to students sitting the Honour School of Classics and Oriental Studies in 2021.
-Students will be notified of any changes to these conventions at least one whole term before the start of the examination.
+The Examination Conventions for students sitting the Honour School of Classics and Oriental Studies in 2023 will be published at https://canvas.ox.ac.uk/courses/42438/pages/baclassics-and-oriental-studies-overview.
+Students will be notified of any changes to the conventions at least one whole term before the start of the examination.